samoyed-health-foundation/website/site/content/diseases/portosystemic-shunts-living-with.md

 On Wednesday 2nd March 2016 Amy had her surgery almost 9 months since she collapsed.
 The surgery went off without a hitch.
 There was always a chance she would need additional surgery, approximately 17% of dogs do need further coils added.
 But she at least had a chance now to live a longer life than she might have with just medical management alone.

-Amy’s symptoms the night she collapsed in June I now know were classic symptoms of Hepatic Encephalopathy (HE) she was drooling, appeared to be blind was stagging eventually lapsing into a coma, later as she recovered at ARH she would press her head into the corner of the crate, but up until that time her symptoms were anything but textbook so it is little wonder none of the vets who had seen her previously ever thought of a Liver Shunt.
+Amy’s symptoms the night she collapsed in June I now know were classic symptoms of Hepatic Encephalopathy (HE) she was drooling, appeared to be blind was staggering eventually lapsing into a coma, later as she recovered at ARH she would press her head into the corner of the crate, but up until that time her symptoms were anything but textbook so it is little wonder none of the vets who had seen her previously ever thought of a Liver Shunt.
 I now know that the standing in water bowls was done to help cool her down, liver shunt dogs overheat easily.
 When she became difficult to handle around her mouth it was probably because she was in pain, people that have Liver Shunts liken HE to having a really bad hangover.
 The unexplained fevers are also a sign of Liver Shunts, just not a common symptom.

 Owners and breeders need to be more aware of this awful disease, it is seen in many breeds of dogs, and in those breeds that are over represented, breeders should be doing bile acid tests on puppies before they are sold, no owner should ever have to sit across the table from a vet and hear that their much loved pet may die or likely live a much shortened life.
 This is an awful disease, hard on the dog and hard on the owner.

 _Post Script._

-Amy returned to Sydney University for a Laparoscopic Spey 32 months after her shunt surgery and they were able to do another CT scan on her liver, it showed the coils and stents still in place and that the size of the liver had increased and that there was a significant increase in blood flow to the liver.
+Amy returned to Sydney University for a Laparoscopic Surgery 32 months after her shunt surgery and they were able to do another CT scan on her liver, it showed the coils and stents still in place and that the size of the liver had increased and that there was a significant increase in blood flow to the liver.
 Amy has no symptoms eats regular dog food (just fed twice a day now) and lives a completely normal life even competing in Agility.
 The only medication she needs to take now is her daily Omeprazole.
 We are hopeful she will live a normal length of life.